HL7/US-Core-STU3/pages/_includes/us-core-smokingstatus-intro.md

 The following are example usage scenarios for the US Core-SmokingStatus
 profile:

+- Query for Smoking Status of a particular patient
--   Record or query for Smoking Status of a particular patient
+- Record Smoking Status of a particular patient
--   Query for all patients who have had a history of smoking
--   Query for all patients who have never had tobacco
--   Query for all patients who have smoked during a time period of interest
--   Query for all patients who have a smoking history and are in an age group

 ##### Mandatory Data Elements and Terminology